 - Try to bathe your dog in warm water and avoid bathing in cool temperatures or outside as it can result in a dangerous drop in your dog’s internal body temperature.

 Regular grooming of your dog is another important step in keeping your best friend healthy and happy.
-Call us today to set up a grooming appointment for your dog!
+Call us today at (954) 565-1896 to set up a grooming appointment for your dog!